Get your car loan pre-approved by one of Australia's top lenders

 It is tempting to place a smaller deposit now and to take out a larger loan amount.
 The problem with this strategy is that the larger amount will make the loan more expensive.
 Eventually, you may own more on the vehicle than its value since modern cars tend to have a fairly high rate of depreciation.

 Your best bet is to use a loan calculator or spreadsheet to determine the precise interest and principal amounts which you will pay back on a regular basis.
 In this way, you will know how much equity you will be gaining in your car with time.
 Then you need to compare this to the rate at which the value of the vehicle will depreciate.
 You have to ensure that you will avoid the so called upside down loans.
 With such a loan, the car loses value more quickly than the rate at which the outstanding balance on the loan decreases.

 4) Consider saving with the use of Car insurance

 You may be able to get a low-interest rate on a car loan in Australia if you own life insurance or disability insurance.
 When you are covered, the risk for the lender is lower.

 Even in case of death or disability, the lender will be able to receive what is owed to them.
 Because of the lower risk which they assume with insured borrowers, lenders can provide lower interest rates to such individuals.
 It is important to note that lenders do not require insurance to get you approved.

 It just helps for getting a more favourable deal.

-Car loans are available from car dealers, banks, credit unions, finance companies, micro lenders and peer to peer lending platforms operating in Australia.
+Car loans are available from car dealers, banks, credit unions, finance companies, private lenders and peer-to-peer lending platforms operating in Australia.
 You should compare as many finance options as possible.
 This will give you the highest chances of finding the best deal.
 You need to base the comparison on a set of major factors.
 These include interest rates, fees, loan term, regular payment size and total loan cost.